 From an artist’s perspective, failure typically implies a disastrous sculpture, muddied watercolor, or that time your clay was slung off the potter’s wheel onto a fellow student.
 All can make for a great story and while that last one takes a humorous angle, yours could be deadly serious and equally as effective.

 The most important quality to convey in this supplement is perseverance because, at the end of the day, failure ultimately teaches tenacity.
-If you were unphased by your difficulty in blending acrylic paints, then chances are you will embody that same persistence when faced with setbacks at Tufts.
+If you were unfazed by your difficulty in blending acrylic paints, then chances are you will embody that same persistence when faced with setbacks at Tufts University.
 To avoid cliché comeback stories, look to the future as well.
-Show that your life experiences have not only shaped who you were in high school but will also apply to the person you become in Tuft’s community.
+Show that your life experiences have not only shaped who you were in high school but will also apply to the person you become in the university’s community.